Robert B. Gilbreath

 Rob Gilbreath is a partner in Hawkins Parnell Thackston & Young’s litigation department and serves as Appellate and Legal Issues Practice Group Leader.
 He is AV rated by Martindale Hubbell and has handled approximately 200 appeals in a wide variety of areas, including trust and estates, personal injury, breach of contract, breach of warranty, breach of fiduciary duties, fraud, family law, oil and gas, contempt of court, arbitration, government regulation, defamation, RICO, shareholder oppression, and Lanham Act false advertising claims.

 Immediately after graduating from law school, Rob served a year as law clerk to the Honorable Raul Gonzalez, former justice of the Texas Supreme Court.
 He is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and is the former Chair of the Board’s Appellate Exam Commission, which drafts and grades the appellate certification exam.
-He is also a founding member, trustee, and officer of the Texas Supreme Court Historical Society.
+He is also a founding member and trustee of the Texas Supreme Court Historical Society.

 Rob has handled or assisted with appeals and original proceedings in Texas, Arizona, California, Colorado, Florida, Georgia, Illinois, Kentucky, Louisiana, New Hampshire, New York, Pennsylvania, and South Carolina; the United States Courts of Appeals for the Second, Third, Fifth, and Eleventh Circuits; and the United States Supreme Court.
 He has argued over 90 cases before the Fifth Circuit, the Eleventh Circuit, the Supreme Court of Texas, the New York Court of Appeals (the state's highest appellate court), the Arizona Supreme Court, the Delaware Supreme Court, the Georgia Supreme Court, Pennsylvania's court of appeals (the Superior Court), the Georgia Court of Appeals, the Florida Court of Appeals, the Louisiana Court of Appeals, and most of the fourteen intermediate appellate courts in Texas.

 In addition to handling cases in the appellate courts, Rob assists with error preservation, complex motions, and pleadings in the trial courts.
 He often attends trial to help litigators preserve error, particularly in the jury instructions/court’s charge.
 He has been responsible for preserving error in numerous multimillion-dollar, complex cases, including two where the jury’s verdict exceeded $300,000,000.00.